Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

 ![image of 3 way handshake for TCP connection](/assets/images/3-way-handshake.jpg)

+TCP will then commence with data transmission, and will close the session upon completion.

 #### Sessions

-While TCP is a stateful protocol, it depends on, and is dependant of two differant stateless protocols, TCP/IP.
-This stacking of stateless and stateful protocols serves to give support on the layer that is needed.
+HTTP is a stateless protocol, that is depenant on a stateful TCP protocol, which relies on IP that is also stateless.
+Stateless protocols treat requests an independant transactions unrelated to any previous requests.
 HTTP follows the RESTful archetechture, while TCP maintains state in the form of window size for data transmission.
-With HTTP being stateless, a web client can hold information in cookies or session IDs, such as anthentication credentials to emulate a session is occuring while keeping within the RESTful archetechture constraints.
+With HTTP being stateless, a web client can hold information in cookies or session IDs, such as anthentication credentials to keep a session but still be stateless.

-###### Notes

-With the keep-alive mechanism being introduced in HTTP/1.1, allowing more than one request to be made during a connection.
-This _persistent connection_
+#### Encryption

+HTTPS is the protocol for secure communication over the network.
+Its encrypted by the Transport Layer Security (SSL) or Secure Socket Layer (SSL), which is also found on the application layer of the OSI model.